Editorials by Dr. Gordon Neufeld and the faculty

 Attachment is the bond that lasts a lifetime.
 A grandmother’s love, presence, and care show how deep connections nurture safety, resilience, and belo…Read more

 Children need secure relationships as much as food and shelter.
-When attachment needs go unmet, they show restlessness, clinginess, and insecurity—si…Read more
+When attachment needs go unmet, they show restlessness, clinginess, and insecurity — …Read more

 Too much praise can undermine a child’s confidence and creativity.
 Unconditional love and support matter more than approval based on success or perfo…Read more

 A boy labeled a bully revealed deep vulnerability beneath his defiance.
-Seeing past behavior to his need for attachment shows the power of soft heart…Read more
+Seeing past behaviour to his need for attachment shows the power of soft hear…Read more

 Recess can be one of the most difficult parts of the school day.
 Without adult guidance, peer dynamics often lead to conflict.
 Children thrive when s…Read more